 - Financial close is an umbrella term that refers to all the accounting processes that go into closing the books – including the act of actually closing the books.
 The result is the financial reports and statements that provide stakeholders and executives with an accurate account of the company’s fiscal situation.
 This occurs on a regular basis, which may be monthly, quarterly, annually, or other.

 - Closing the books is the step in the financial close process when the general ledger or “the books” are reconciled and closed for the period.
 After this step, the financial reports are produced to show the company’s fiscal situation during that specific time.

 Key steps in the financial close process

-There are basically five steps in the financial close process: record, analyze, close, consolidate, and report.
+There are basically five steps in the financial close process: record, analyse, close, consolidate, and report.
 When the closing deadline is established, the balance of all the financial statements must be reconciled so the books can be closed and the process started again for the next fiscal period.

-Record, analyze, consolidate
+Record, analyse, consolidate